nrs-org/novelslop/content/vol_01/chap_10.typ

   But of course, she could not pick a side without having worries that the other side might "hate" her.
 Even though it was just a silly banter.

-  Noticing this awkwardness, Mikoto lightly hit Mona on the head and declared,
+  Noticing this awkwardness, Mikoto lightly hit Uta on the head and declared,

   "Stop making Mona uncomfortable.
 Anyway, I'm knocking the door now!"